-Woody Guthrie (Wikimedia Commons/Al Aumuller/New York World-Telegram and the Sun)
+Woody Guthrie (Wikimedia Commons / New York World-Telegram and the Sun / Al Aumuller)

-1. He was named after a president.
-The singer's strong political leanings were never a secret, and perhaps they were influenced in part by his parents.
-They named him Woodrow Wilson Guthrie, after the man who would be elected president just a few months after Guthrie’s birth.
+1. He was named for a president.
+The singer's strong political leanings were never a secret, and perhaps they were influenced in part by his parents, who named him Woodrow Wilson Guthrie for the man who would be elected president just a few months after Guthrie's birth.

 2. He traveled with the Okies.
 A native of Oklahoma, Guthrie saw the beginnings of the Dust Bowl in his home state, and he joined the thousands who migrated to California in search of work.
 He was a young man, barely out of his teens, and the hard conditions had a strong influence on his later work.

 3. He worked with other greats.
 Guthrie spent a period of time living and recording with fellow folk legend Pete Seeger and his Almanac Singers – Millard Lampell, Lee Hays, Agnes "Sis" Cunningham, and others.
 The group wrote music, lived in socialistic fashion, and hosted "hootenannys" – weekly concerts where they shared their music and ideals, as well as collected money for rent.

 4. He was a Communist… sort of.
 Guthrie was never a member of the Communist party, but he agreed with many of its ideals.
 Though it wasn't an unusual belief system in 1930s America, it became more and more unpopular as tensions in Europe ramped up.
 Guthrie's loose affiliation with the party ended up costing him his World War II job in the Merchant Marine, which led to his being drafted by the U.S. Army.
 He didn't particularly want to serve, not because he was anti-American (he was strongly anti-fascist), but because he felt he could best serve the war effort at home, singing and writing for the public.